-But how do we really know what we think is beautiful, when society, the media and celebrities are constantly pushing their ideas of beauty onto us?
+But how do we really know what we think is beautiful, when society, the media, and celebrities are constantly pushing their ideas of beauty onto us?

-Typically, what we grow up seeing everyday in magazines, or on TV influences what we believe to be beautiful or ugly.
+Typically, what we grow up seeing every day in magazines, or on TV influences what we believe to be beautiful or ugly.

 But this isn’t a universal decision.
 Someone who is considered ugly in a western country may be seen as beautiful elsewhere in the world.

 And while we’re on that point, who said beauty has to be just about appearances?
-What about finding beauty in our personalities, our traits and the way we make other people feel?
+What about finding beauty in our personalities, our traits, and the way we make other people feel?

-So much is focussed on our physical appearance, but maybe this wouldn’t matter so much if we started to see the beauty that’s within us.
+So much is focused on our physical appearance, but maybe this wouldn’t matter so much if we started to see the beauty that’s within us.
 We all have it, just in different shapes and forms.

 Coping with being ugly: A strange but effective exercise

-During his video, Justin mentions an exercise which can be used to help deal with being ugly.
+During his video, Justin mentions an exercise that can be used to help deal with being ugly.
 At first, it seems unusual, even a bit pointless.
 How can one exercise help how you feel about yourself?

 But once you try it, you’ll start to understand the point he’s making.
 The exercise is simple, but it gets to the root of some of our feelings towards being ugly.

-It transports you back to being a child, when your life was filled with playing, imagining and being yourself.
+It transports you back to being a child when your life was filled with playing, imagining, and being yourself.
 Back to a time when you weren’t being defined by society’s perception of beauty.